There are currently no open positions...please check back later this year for availability

 Ohio Citizen Action (OCA) is the premier grassroots mobilizing and organizing team in the Midwest.
 Ohio Citizen Action educates, organizes and mobilizes people to advocate for public interests.
 In person, by phone, and online, we engage people in actions that protect public health, improve environmental quality, and benefit consumers.
 Our campaigns connect Ohioans and build a movement to protect democracy and create a sustainable future.
 Ohio Citizen Action Education Fund (OCAEF) is the 501(c)(3) non-profit research and education affiliate of OCA.
 Both were founded in 1975.

 We understand that informed and engaged citizens create the best possible hedge against abuses of government and corporate power, which lie at the heart of most injustice.
 Therefore, public education and engagement form the foundation of our success.
-For more than 45 years, we’ve developed our outreach model to integrate field canvassing and follow-up phone canvassing with online organizing.
-Through each of these methods, we educate people on a particular issue, urge them to take a specific action step, such as writing a letter to a decision maker, and contribute money to fund our campaigns.
-Ohio Citizen Action is 75% funded through individual gifts, mostly from field and phone canvassing.
-This keeps us accountable to our members
+For more than four decades, we’ve developed our outreach model to integrate field canvassing and follow-up phone canvassing with online organizing.
+Through each of these methods, we educate people on a particular issue, urge them to take a specific action step, such as writing a letter to a decision maker, and ask them to contribute money to fund our campaigns.
+These investments keep us accountable to Ohioans.

 Ohio Citizen Action’s Core Values